Youth Sports

 The Million Coaches Challenge

 Combining physical activity, play, and collaboration, sports are a meaningful way to build key social and emotional skills.
 But to achieve these outcomes, young athletes need good coaches.
-That’s why we’re seeking partners to train one million coaches in youth development by 2025.
+That’s why we’ve selected a cohort of partners to train one million coaches in youth development by 2025.